gtaylormb/opl3_fpga/README.md

 cycles per sample instead of 8, but that's okay because I can stack tons of combinational logic up with few pipeline registers with this slow clock speed and modern FPGA.

+As far as software, so far I've ported over <a href="http://software.kvee.cz/imfplay/">imfplay</a> from x86 DOS to the ARM running bare metal.
+It can playback .dro files captured in DOSBox while playing the original games.
+They are essentially OPL3 register writes using a 1000Hz timer tick (I used the built in timer in the ARM).
+The files are stored in an in-memory filesystem.
+The whole package including the FPGA bitstream, front stage boot loader, imfplay executable, and filesystem image can be built using one command and placed on an SD card.

 In doing the project, I was very impressed with what the original chip designers were able to accomplish.
 They used some very clever techniques to squeeze maximum functionality out of very limited resources--particularly using the combination of an exponential lookup table and a log-sine lookup table to <a href="https://github.com/gtaylormb/opl3_fpga/blob/master/docs/opl3math.pdf">apply gain to the sine wave without the use of multipliers</a>, and the clever use of time sharing the operator resources among 36 slots.

 Tools used are Modelsim, Vivado 2015.1, Octave (for sample analysis), and SVEditor (for SystemVerilog file editing).